 - Realistic – Altering the challenge accordingly and following through on a new basis rather than giving up.

 - Time-specific – Setting a date that this will be achieved, such as six

 Those who do not set SMART goals are the ones who are unlikely to achieve their preferred outcome.
 They are more likely to become disheartened, frustrated, and impatient.
 As a result, they lose sight of their goal and its intention.

 Do certain situations, feelings, moods or times of day prompt you to overeat?
 If so, you are likely being triggered.
 Triggers are habitual and operate unconsciously and will have you reach for food to satisfy an unmet need even when you’re not hungry.

 Therefore, it’s critical to identify your triggers and how they contribute to your negative behaviours towards food and eating.

 - What foods can you never resist?

-They’re likely to be highly refined carbohydrates as these are particularly addictive and satisfying due to having high concentrations of sugar, salt, and fat.
+They’re likely to be highly refined carbohydrates as these are particularly addictive and satisfying due to high sugar, salt, and fat concentrations.
 These types of foods release feel-good hormones, which keep you wanting more!

 Take some time to outline the specific foods you find hard to resist so that you can become more aware of your food triggers.